Do Teslas need an oil change? No oil but other fluids

 Conventional vehicles use gears and transmissions to provide the required torque to the wheels.
 The process in a Tesla electric vehicle is.
 However, the different electric motor directly provides power to the wheels very efficiently.

-Some EV manufacturers have started designing vehicles with transmission, and the Tesla model s is an example that uses transmission.
-Here is the place where you need to use transmission fluid is Tesla Model S, and it is advised to change it every 12,500 miles of traveling.
-Every EV doesn’t use transmission, and hence the use of oil is primarily decided by the model and type of your vehicle.
+Some EV manufacturers have started designing vehicles with transmission, and the Tesla Model is an example that uses transmission.
+Here is the place where you need to use transmission fluid is the Tesla Model S, and it is advised to change it every 12,500 miles of traveling.

-It is to remember that Tesla uses a less complex gearbox and fewer moving parts inside than its conventional rival, and there are bleak chances of its transmission fluid getting dirty and contaminated soon.
+It is important to remember that Tesla uses a less complex gearbox and fewer moving parts inside than its conventional rival, and there are bleak chances of its transmission fluid getting dirty and contaminated soon.
 So, less need arises to replace its fluid.

 3. Windshield Washer Fluid